adnichols/docker_meetup_20140129/README.md

   to do things like install chef, which are then loaded from cache and take almost no time to execute.
 - __Remote Converge__.
 Converge can be kicked off from a remote workstation but runs on a system on the corporate network.
-If we have IP bases restrictions the traffic comes from the corporate network.
-Packages do not have to be loaded to workstation, they are loaded on docker system.
+Packages are downloaded to the docker host, not your workstation.
 - __Centralized__.
 We can inspect containers which have been run either in CI or from workstations, kill off orphan containers, etc. This becomes useful when cookbook converges involve connections to databases